 Super Robot Wars Destiny

-The Garland thanks to the armor bug which it can abuse rather well, especially with its high evasion rate and small size.
-As a bonus, its the cheapest unit to upgrade in the entire game, and has four parts slots.
-The same applies to Zarme Sow, but in a much lesser extent (the Garland doesn't use energy; the Zarme Sow does).
+- The Garland thanks to the armor bug which it can abuse rather well, especially with its high evasion rate and small size.
+As a bonus, it's the cheapest unit to upgrade in the game and has four parts slots.
+The same applies to Zarme Sow, but to a much lesser extent (the Garland doesn't use energy; the Zarme Sow does).

 - Amuro is a great pilot with great stats, with the powerful Nu Gundam having good range and amount of ammunition.
-If you grant Amuro enough kills (something very easy to do with Basara Nekki around) and take a specific route in the game, he gains the Nu Gundam HWS, a semi-Mid-Season Upgrade for the Nu, carrying an extra powerful attack that can go through even towards the end (considering it's a pretty early upgrade, the HWS is a Disc One Nuke of sorts).
-All this is before you get the mandatory Hi-Nu Gundam.
+If Amuro earns enough kills (something very easy to do with Basara around) and take a specific route in the game, he gains the Nu Gundam HWS, a semi-Mid-Season Upgrade for the Nu, carrying an extra powerful attack that can go through even towards the end (considering it's a pretty early upgrade, the HWS is a Disc One Nuke of sorts).
+All this is before received the mandatory Hi-Nu Gundam.

-Judau is basically Amuro with a different set of Spirit Commands and a more powerful Gundam ZZ, in terms of offensive power.
-As with Amuro, giving him enough kills (which is a matter of Basara and switching him around to use the Nu Gundam) grants him the Full-Armored Gundam ZZ.
+- Judau is basically Amuro with a different set of Spirit Commands and a more powerful Gundam ZZ, offensively speaking.
+As with Amuro, giving him enough kills (which is a matter of Basara again, but switching Judau into the Nu Gundam) grants him the Full-Armored Gundam ZZ.

-Usso starts with the mediocre Victory Gundam, but gets the V2 Gundam with strong attacks and good stats.
-Later on, it gets the V2 Assault and V2 Buster Mecha Expansion Packs; by taking the proper proper routes, the Assault Buster can be unlocked.
-While the Packs are good in their own rights, but Assault Buster is a bonafide Lightning Bruiser with three MAP attacks equipped.
-Oh, and unlike most Gundam protagonists in SRW, Usso has a sub-pilot, granting him access to a second set of Spirit Commands.
+- Usso starts with the mediocre Victory Gundam, but gets the V2 Gundam with strong attacks and good stats.
+Later on, it gets the V2 Assault and V2 Buster Mecha Expansion Packs; by taking the proper routes, the Assault Buster can be unlocked.
+While the packs are good in their own right, the Assault Buster is a bonafide Lightning Bruiser with three MAP attacks.
+Oh, and unlike most Gundam protagonists in SRW (aside from Garrod), Usso has a sub-pilot, granting him access to a second set of Spirit Commands.